Pandora-Protocol/pandora-protocol-kad-reference/README.md

 10. **Node-WebRTC**.
 It allows WebRTC connections for Browsers and Backbone Nodes. **Contact-Rendezvous** is required for the signaling process.

+    Node-WebRTC will not use **Contact-Encrypted** plugin to encrypt the data because WebRTC uses by default end to end encryption.
+See explanation https://webrtchacks.com/you-dont-have-end-to-end-encryption-e2ee/

 TO DOs:

 1. UnPn